Oil leak at the fuel pump drive

 Hi Henk,

 There is an oil seal that can be fitted by removing the injection pump and drive.
 It has a metal case.
 Its just a matter of getting it out and fitting a new one.
-(Sorry about the paint ).
+(Sorry about the paint :evil: ).

 Fordson Tractor Pages, now officially linked to: Fordson Tractor Club of Australia, Ford and Fordson Association and Blue Force.